 The Skyrail experience takes approximately one and a half hours, depending on how long you spend at each station.
 The cable-way stops at Red Peak Station where you get a feel for the rainforest, and Barron Falls Station for a great view of Barron Falls.
 You don’t have to explore these two stations, but you will have to get out of your gondola at each station anyway so why not have a look around!

 At the top of the Skyrail sits Kuranda, quite literally the village in the rainforest!
-World famous for it’s markets, Kuranda has two market locations including the Original Markets and the Heritage Markets which are both open every day of the year.
+World famous for it’s markets, Kuranda has two market locations including the Original Markets and the Heritage Markets which are open from Wednesday to Sunday.
 Absolutely beautiful to walk around, the markets are positively bustling with tourists shopping, locals catching up and entertainers offering unique performances.
 Deep in the markets you will also find several different wildlife experiences.

 Skyrail Smithfield Terminal || Cnr of Captain Cook Highway and Cairns Western Arterial Road, Smithfield